slsdetectorgroup/slsDetectorPackage/slsDetectorSoftware/generator/readme.md

 the `inferAction` class will be called from  `CmdApp.cpp` to infer the action and the command function will be called with the appropriate action.

 some commands have the same number of argument count for both get and put.
-These commands can be found using the the `check_infer.py` script. in the generated code it will say that "det is disabled"
+These commands can be found using the the `check_infer.py` script. in the generated code it will say that "sls_detector is disabled"
 ```bash
 # to see these commands
 python infer_action/check_infer.py